Blog

 From a technical standpoint, the top pain points include:

-Lack of determinism you cannot reliably reproduce outputs.
+Lack of determinism

-Inadequate testing frameworks static test suites miss real-world usage patterns.
+Static test suites miss real-world usage patterns

 Closing Thoughts